How were you expecting to feel after four days with us?

 And there wasn’t too much travelling between shoots?

 "It’s all been really quite close, even the travel between the shoots has been interesting.
 It’s not like there is a lack of anything to look at, there’s been a couple of times when in transit the staff have said 'If you see something you want to shoot, just let us know and we’ll pull over and you can shoot it'."

 How did you find doing shoots on the property?

 "Beautiful.
 Food was the next level.
-I didn’t expect.
+I didn’t expect that.
 Especially when you mentioned all the food is bought on the island.
-That was five star food, definitely.
+That was five-star food, definitely.
 The accommodation is beautiful.
 I was up the top, as you know.
 I was warm all the time.
 I expected it to be a little chilly, but not at all.
 Maybe that’s because I was over the kitchen.
-But the location and the lodge is beautiful."
+But the location and the lodge are beautiful."

 Did the experience tick the boxes for you?